Raghav Juyal: Dancing

-2014–present
+Acting

 In 2014, Juyal debuted as an actor by playing a pivotal role in the comedy film Sonali Cable, co-starring Rhea Chakraborty and Ali Fazal, produced by Ramesh Sippy Entertainment which was released on 17 October 2014.
 One reviewer singled out Raghav's vivacious performance and praised his screen presence, while another says he "steals every scene he's in" and another says he is "better than the leads".
 The next year he starred in the dance film, ABCD 2, which was released on 19 June 2015, directed by Remo D'Souza co-starring Varun Dhawan and Shraddha Kapoor.

-Later, he also hosted the dance reality show Dance Plus which aired on Star Plus.
+Later, he also hosted the first season of dance reality show Dance Plus which aired on Star Plus.
 In the same year, he co-hosted Prem Ki Diwali along with Karishma Tanna which was broadcast on Life Ok.

 In 2016, he was seen in Khatron Ke Khiladi season 7 as a contestant which aired on Colors TV.
-Later, he hosted Dance Plus (season 2).
+Later, he hosted the second season of Dance Plus.
 In the same year, he also co-hosted and appeared on Star Parivaar Awards and Colors Golden Petal Awards.
 Later he hosted and performed on the show, Timeless Aisha which was aired on Zee Classic.

 The following year he co-hosted the singing reality show, Rising Star along with Meiyang Chang which aired on Colors TV.
-In mid 2017 he has hosted Dance Plus (season 3).
-In the same year, he began co-hosting the dance reality show, Dance Champions with Ridhima Pandit.
+In mid 2017, he has hosted the third season of Dance Plus.
+In the same year, he began co-hosting the dance reality show, Dance Champions, with Ridhima Pandit.

 In 2018, he co-hosted the second season of the singing reality show, Dil Hai Hindustani along with Mukti Mohan.
 He then starred in the romantic comedy film, Nawabzaade along with Dharmesh Yelande, Punit Pathak and Isha Rikhi directed by Jayesh Pradhan which was released on 27 July 2018.
-Later in the year, he co-hosted Dance Plus (season 4) along with Sugandha Mishra.
-In 2019, he hosted the dance reality show Dance Plus (season 5).
+Later in the year, he co-hosted the fourth season of Dance Plus along with Sugandha Mishra.
+In 2019, he hosted the fifth season of Dance Plus.

+Juyal at a GQ event in 2026.